princefishthrower/chrisfrew.in/src/pages/welp-i-did-it-i-quit/index.md

 Because being a homely, unkempt, poor graduate student is _expected_ by society, (although graduate school is even looked upon with reverence in some cases - "Wow, _Cornell_?
 Great school, great school.").
 But what the hell are people thinking?
 In terms of net worth back then, I was totally screwed!

 If you are in your mid-20s reading this, you're probably in the same situation of a strongly improved financial situation.
-So, why would I risk going total freelance when I have a house and kids, when _real_ bills need to be paid.
+So, why would I risk going total freelance when I have a house and kids, when _real_ bills need to be paid?
 You're right - I wouldn't.

 The way I see it, now is not only the _only_ time to try this, it's the _perfect_ time: experience and network connections from my first few years at a big industry job, with a bunch of savings as an all-else fails cushion in the bank.

 Even a lot of well-known 'creatives' these days also say not to do this until you have a self-sustaining (or better yet - profitable) side project, but I just couldn't help but writing that notion off - most of them quit their jobs themselves when they were getting started!
 Yes - they talk about the strife and challenge it was from doing that, which is why they don't recommend it to anyone else - but isn't that exactly the ingredient required in the recipe of nearly all people who were once nobody and emerged with amazing projects and products?

 If you want to create truly nice projects of high quality, that aren't just patched together, even if you are hacking away those 4-5 hours a night, _after_ your full-time job, you just can't.
 Well - at least I can't.

-In my case, you need those multiple 12 hour, interrupted days, diving deep and building complex projects.
+In my case, I need those multiple 12 hour, interrupted days, diving deep and building complex projects.
 This just isn't sustainable with a full-time job - and indeed, perhaps this is exactly the 'strife' and 'challenge' that these creatives refer to in all of their 'early days'.
 It's true - while we all complain about our 9-5 jobs (in my case, 7-5), you can't help but admitting there is a lot of comfortability and security in them - weekdays only, and (for most of us) 5PM is 5PM, when the clock hits 5, there's no more work for the day.
 It will be interesting to see how that goes in my freelance life.

 But hey, it's 2018, and "quitting your day job", especially as a software engineer, doesn't really mean you're immediately 'unemployed' - right?
 There were a large number of supporting variables and events over the past few months that have led me to my decision: